 - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self and Family enrollment.
 The family deductible can be satisfied by one or more family members.
 The deductible applies to all benefits in this section. - After you have satisfied your deductible, coverage begins for Traditional medical services. - Under your Traditional medical coverage for covered medical expenses, you are responsible for your copayments for PPO services and for coinsurance and amounts in excess of the Plan's allowance for Non-PPO services. - The Non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When a PPO provider is not available, Non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works, with special sections for members who are age 65 or over.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e., physicians, etc.) are in Section 5(a) or Section 5(b). - Note: When you use a PPO hospital, keep in mind that the professionals who provide services to you in the hospital, such as radiologists, emergency room physicians, anesthesiologists, and pathologists may not all be preferred providers. - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
+When a PPO provider is not available, Non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Also, read Section 9 about coordinating benefits with Medicare and other coverage. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i.e., physicians, etc.) are in Section 5(a) or Section 5(b). - Note: Observation care is billed as outpatient facility care.
+As a result, benefits for observation care services are provided at the outpatient facility benefit levels described on page 62.
+See Observation care, Section 10, for more information about these types of services. - Note: When you use a PPO hospital, keep in mind that the professionals who provide services to you in the hospital, such as radiologists, emergency room physicians, anesthesiologists, and pathologists may not all be preferred providers. - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
 Please refer to the precertification information shown in Section 3.

-Benefits description You pay After the calendar year deductible Inpatient hospital Room and board, such as Coventry Transplant Network: Nothing Ward, semiprivate, or intensive care accommodations, including birthing centers General nursing care Meals and special diets PPO: Nothing Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Note: We only cover a private room when you must be isolated to prevent contagion.
+Benefits description You pay After the calendar year deductible Inpatient hospital Room and board, such as Ward, semiprivate, or intensive care accommodations, including birthing centers General nursing care Meals and special diets Note: We only cover a private room when you must be isolated to prevent contagion.
 Otherwise, our benefit will be based on the hospital's average charge for semiprivate accommodations.
 Note: Hospitals billing an all-inclusive rate will be prorated between room and board and ancillary charges.
+Coventry Transplant Network: Nothing PPO: Nothing Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount